apache/flink-cdc/docs/content/connectors/mysql-cdc.md

 #### MySQL Heartbeat Event Support

 If the table updates infrequently, the binlog file or GTID set may have been cleaned in its last committed binlog position.
-The CDC job restart fails in this case.
-So the heartbeat event will update binlog position.
+The CDC job may restart fails in this case.
+So the heartbeat event will help update binlog position.
 By default heartbeat event is enabled in MySQL CDC source and the interval is set to 30 seconds.
-You can specify the interval by using table option ```heartbeat.interval```, or set the option to 0 to disable heartbeat events.
+You can specify the interval by using table option ```heartbeat.interval```, or set the option to `0s` to disable heartbeat events.

 #### How Incremental Snapshot Reading works